Techtonica/curriculum/command-line/dot-profile.md

 something simliar to `david@Davids-MacBook-Pro` now.

 (Optional:) More info on - [How to customize your terminal prompt](http://osxdaily.com/2006/12/11/how-to-customize-your-terminal-prompt/)

+### Common Mistakes & Misconceptions
+Sometimes people think they need to have .bashrc, .profile, .bash_profile, and .vimrc files.
+Having only one (we recommend .profile) makes it easier to avoid sourcing conflicting information.

 ### Independent Practice
 [BASH Programming - Introduction HOW-TO](http://tldp.org/HOWTO/Bash-Prog-Intro-HOWTO.html)